Once numbering in the tens of millions, sage-grouse populations today have decreased drastically as a result of development and habitat loss.

 The Risk: Politicians Trying to Throw Out the Plans and Take Over Public Land

 Some in Congress have seized the sage-grouse issue as a way to push an extreme agenda to transfer public land management away from the federal government.
 Bills have been introduced in Congress that would remove protections for sage-grouse and allow state governors to invalidate federal land management plans with the stroke of a pen.
-Multiple use land management that protects public input, wildlife habitat, and public access would get thrown out.
+Multiple-use land management that protects public input, wildlife habitat, and public access would get thrown out.

-Now is the time for hunters and hikers, backpackers and mountain bikers, ranchers and farmers, and all who value our public lands to draw a hard line and let those our elected officials know that the sage grouse shouldn’t be used to score politics points.
+Now is the time for hunters and hikers, backpackers and mountain bikers, ranchers and farmers, and all who value our public lands to draw a hard line and let those our elected officials know that the sage grouse shouldn’t be used to score political points.